01 of 11

 Great Ideas for Shared Kids' Bedrooms

 Whether your children outnumber your bedrooms, or you simply prefer having your kids bunk together, a shared bedroom can be one of the joys of childhood.
 Playing together during the day, whispering secrets at night, even occasional squabbles are all part of the experience.
-When it comes to decorating the shared bedroom, you’ll want to get input from your children (assuming they are old enough to have opinions), follow your own tastes and also take some tips from the bedrooms featured here.Continue to 2 of 11 below.
+When it comes to decorating the shared bedroom, you’ll want to get input from your children, follow your own tastes, and take some tips from the bedrooms featured here.Continue to 2 of 11 below.

 02 of 11

 If your very young children are sharing a room, have fun with a cheery color scheme – you can’t go wrong with sky blue, sunny yellow, grass green or apple red.
 Keep the beds pushed up against the wall to create plenty of open space for play, and be sure to provide shelves with baskets – as in the room here – to corral small toys, crayons, blocks, and games.Continue to 3 of 11 below.